 The WGs and Committees will strive for consensus in decision-making; however, decisions of the WG or Committee are affirmed by simple majority.

-To be called a consensus decision, it must receive two-thirds (66%) majority support.
-A variety of informal techniques may be used to determine if consensus may be reached including, but not limited to, a straw poll, Robert’s Rules of Order, seeking response to a hypothetical opposing view, and polling each participant to voice their position on the issue.

-When a formal vote is taken, the presiding chair will explain the eligibility for voting.

 Any participant concerned that a given organization has undue representation or influence within a session of the WG may invoke the “Preponderance of Influence” clause (see Section 5.2).
 This invocation is non-debatable.

 Revisiting Decisions